thms317/recipes-repository/docs/recipes/side/port_caramelized_onions.md

 # Port-Caramelized Onions

 > *These luxurious caramelized onions are cooked low and slow, then finished with aged port wine for a deep, complex flavor.
 Perfect for topping burgers, steaks, crostini, or stirring into pasta.*

 ## Recipe Information

 - **Cook Time:** 45-55 minutes
+- **Course:** Side
+- **Difficulty:** Medium

 ## Ingredients

 - 900g (2 lbs, about 4 large) yellow or sweet onions
 - 3 tablespoons unsalted butter
 - 1 tablespoon olive oil